npx mcp-remote

 Why Use Proxies?

-Proxies solve several problems:
+Proxies solve several problems:-

 Missing registration endpoints:

 The MCP spec expects OAuth providers to support dynamic client registration (RFC 7591), but many don’t.
+Furthermore, dynamic client registration is probably overkill for most use cases.
+Thesetup_fake_dynamic_registration

 option (True by default) creates a compatible endpoint that just returns a static client ID and secret. -